Hand, Wrist, Elbow, and Shoulder Surgery Experts

 Robert A. Kaufmann, MD

-Dr. Kauffman is an assistant professor of orthopaedic surgery at the University of Pittsburgh and a practicing UPMC physician, specializing in both pediatric orthopaedic surgery, and hand and upper extremity surgery.
+Dr. Kaufmann is an associate professor of orthopaedic surgery at the University of Pittsburgh and a practicing UPMC physician, specializing in hand and upper extremity surgery.
 Board-certified in both orthopaedic surgery and surgery of the hand, Dr. Kaufmann received his undergraduate and residency training at the Temple University School of Medicine in Philadelphia, and completed his fellowship at the Jefferson University Hospital Philadelphia Hand Center.